-To take an example, Sanofi India has partnered with the Department of Health and Education, Government of Goa, along with its' implementing partner Conexus, to run the KiDS program since 2019.
-To make the program sustainable, almost 80 doctors attached to government schools have been trained to recognize Type 1 diabetes and to treat non-communicable diseases.
-Teams have also conducted engaging programs to promote healthier lifestyles.
-These include STEP program, under which a child and adult complete 10,000 steps a day, and Sakhar Free Shukrawar (Sugar Free Fridays), a unique cooking competition where children substitute healthier alternatives to sugar.
+In Goa (where one of Sanofi's manufacturing sites is located), Sanofi India has partnered with the Department of Health and Education, Government of Goa, along with its' implementing partner Conexus, to run the KiDS program since 2019.
+To make the program sustainable, we have trained 77 doctors attached to government schools from the State Government's team, who are trained to recognize Type 1 diabetes and to treat NCDs.
+We have also conducted engaging programs to promote adoption of a healthier lifestyle (STEP program, under which a child and adult to complete to complete 10,000 steps a day, and Sakhar Free Shukrawar (Hindi for Sugar Free Fridays), a unique cooking competition where children substitute sugar for healthier options).
+The partnership has been extended for 3 more years until the beginning of 2025.